Sun Life Long-Term Disability Denial

 Sun Life Long-Term Disability Policies

-Unlike some disability policy distributors, Sun Life only offers group plans through employers as opposed to individual policies.
+Unlike some disability insurance carriers, Sun Life only offers group plans through employers as opposed to individual policies.
 These policies are purchased by your employer.
-In cases where you get sick or otherwise have a condition that limits your ability to work, your employer may force you to file a claim on their group disability policy.
+In cases where you get sick or otherwise have a condition that limits your ability to work, you may have no choice but to file a claim on your employer’s group disability policy.

 Sun Life Will Try to Delay, Dispute, Deny, or Terminate Your Claim

-Sun Life is among the largest providers of long-term disability benefits in the U.S. and Canada.
+Sun Life is among the largest providers of long-term disability insurance in the U.S. and Canada.
 However, the insurance company has made headlines in recent years for unfairly denying claims or using delay tactics to frustrate policyholders as well as dispute tactics to intimidate them.
 In some cases, they have outright denied valid claims.
-These include engaging in practices such as the following:
+Their tactics often include engaging in practices such as the following:

 - Burying policyholders in mountains of paperwork;

 - Delaying the process of making a judgment on a claim;

 - Interrogating you, your family, your employer, or close friends concerning your condition;